 JR: This parting question seems easy and invites a glib response, doesn’t it?
 Seriously, however, just getting from one word, one thought, one line to the next is enough.

-JAMES REIDEL has published poems in many journals, including The New Yorker, Paris Review, and Ploughshares. as well as two collections, Jim’s Book (2014) and My Window Seat for Arlena Twigg (2006).
-His most recent work appears in Poetry, Queen Mob’s Teahouse, Hawai’i Review, Outsider, Fiction Southwest, The Flexible Persona, The Wax Paper, and elsewhere—including The Best Small Fictions 2016.
-He is also the biographer of the poet Weldon Kees and a translator, whose latest books include Comedies by Robert Walser (2018, with Daniele Pantano), Goethe Dies (2016), a collection of short stories by Thomas Bernhard, The Collected Poems of Thomas Bernhard (2017), and A Skeleton Plays Violin (2017), book three of his Our Trakl series In 2013, he was a James Merrill House fellow.
-Currently, he is preparing a collection of prose poems for publication, another biography, and a translation of the collected poems of Heiner Müller.
+JAMES REIDEL has published in many journals, including The New Yorker, Paris Review, Ploughshares, American Poetry Review.
+He is the author of two collections of verse, Jim’s Book (2014) and My Window Seat for Arlena Twigg (2006).
+His most recent work has appeared in Poetry, Queen Mob’s Teahouse, Hawai’i Review, Outsider, Fiction Southwest, The Flexible Persona, The Wax Paper, and elsewhere—including The Best Small Fictions 2016.
+He is also the biographer of the poet Weldon Kees and a translator, whose latest books include Comedies by Robert Walser (2018, with Daniele Pantano), Goethe Dies (2016), a collection of short stories by Thomas Bernhard, The Collected Poems of Thomas Bernhard (2017), and A Skeleton Plays Violin (2017), book three of the Our Trakl series.
+In 2013, he was a James Merrill House fellow.
+Currently, he is preparing a collection of prose poems for publication, a biography of Manon Gropius (the daughter of Walter Gropius, Alma Mahler, and Franz Werfel), and a translation of the collected poems of Heiner Müller.

-Be sure to check out James Reidel’s poetry in Issue Three of Orson’s Review, which will be published on September 24th, 2019.
+Be sure to check out James Reidel’s poetry in Issue Three of Orson’s Review.